 Your Team Spends 31 Hours a Week in Meetings.
 What Comes Out of Them?

 Meetings are the richest data stream in your business.
 Every decision, every client signal, every commitment lives inside a transcript that nobody reads.
-That makes meetings the biggest blind spot in professional services.
+Command's insight team reads every one.
+Not a sample.
+Every meeting, every word, every promise.

 The Meeting Blind Spot